 Whether you live in Europe, or are planning a trip around the world to scatter the ashes of your loved one, you should keep in mind that spreading ashes is legally considered to be the disposal of human remains.
 This means that most countries will have special laws stipulating how cremated remains can be handled, so read on to learn more about scattering ashes in Europe.

-You may not be surprised to learn that Germany has some of the strictest laws in Europe related to funerals and cremation.
+You may not be surprised to learn that Germany has some of the strictest laws in Europe related to funeral arrangements and cremation.
 In Germany, laws stipulate that even cremated remains must be buried in a cemetery.
 That means it is illegal to keep the ashes of your loved on in your home or scatter their ashes.
 Because of the high funeral costs and strict regulations, many Germans illegally take ashes to Switzerland for ash spreading ceremonies.

 As of 2015 in Bremen, you can now spread or bury the ashes of your loved one in your own backyard, but must first apply for a special permit and have the written permission of the deceased.